 to be alert, which means limiting the chance of jetlag as much as possible and getting some much-needed rest.

-Here are our top tips for getting a better sleep on your next flight.
+Here are our top tips for how to sleep on a plane and feel rested after your next flight.

 Get the timing right

 - Book a night flight.
 Depending on where you’re going and how long you are travelling for, choosing the right time to fly is imperative

 to being well-rested upon arrival.
 Your best option is to try to book a flight at the time when you generally go to bed.
 That way, by the time

 you are on the plane and the first hour or two of flying time and first meal is over, you’re 100% exhausted and ready to hit the sack.

 - Alternatively, arrive at night.
 If you want to limit the amount of jetlag you have, try booking your flight so that you arrive

 at night time, or late afternoon, in the local area; that way you can get your bags, check into your hotel, have some dinner and go straight to

 bed.
 Considering you’ve just been on a long-haul flight (and in many cases – you’ve had to change planes a couple of times along the way), you’re

 bound to need a sleep; and with any luck, you’ll sleep right through until morning.